moneyadviceservice/mas-standards/git-standards.md

 $ git checkout -b refactor
 ```

-* Identifiers from corresponding tickets in an external service (eg. Target
+* Prefer identifiers from corresponding tickets in an external service (eg. Target
-Process) are also good candidates for use in branch names.
+Process) for use in branch names.
 For example:

 ```
 # Target process 8794 card